Loading

 Security screening at airports

-Airports and their contractors are directly responsible for delivering aviation security services, including passenger screening.
+Airports and their service providers are directly responsible for delivering aviation security services, including passenger screening.
 The Department of Home Affairs sets the broad requirements and outcomes for aviation security.

-Security screening practices can differ across Australian airports.
+Australian airports have different security screening practices depending on their equipment.
 Each airport has its own screening procedures that meet the government’s requirements to achieve the required level of security.

 Selection for security screening is not based on gender, ethnicity, religion or employment.